src-d/blog/content/post/ml_in_containers.md

 as the host OS and give researchers access to containers with their beloved Ubuntu.
-The containers are not persistent, and there is no need in messing with `virtualenv` at all - instead, everybody can safely torture the OS in the container any way he or she wants.
+The containers are not persistent, and there is no need in messing with `virtualenv` at all - instead, everybody can safely torture the OS in the container any way they want.
 All the instances of the container are the same initially, contain the same proper compiled and configured libraries, same tools and same access to the persistent disk storage.
 As a bonus, it becomes super easy to deploy the developed machine learning models using the same containers they were